autoplot/documentation/javadoc/org/das2/util/filesystem/WebProtocol.md

+# org.das2.util.filesystem.WebProtocol

-# org.das2.util.filesystem.WebProtocoltemplate for web-based protocols to implement FileSystems
+template for web-based protocols to implement FileSystems

 ***
 <a name="META_EXIST"></a>
 # META_EXIST